pgazmuri/k9-polyvox/README.md

 There is some complexity around bluetooth devices and profiles, so I recommend getting default speaker and microphone working and tested before trying to run polyvox.

 k9-polyvox is intended to run using default pipewire sources and sinks.
-It expects input and output audio at 44khz currently, so the "headset" bluetooth profile will not work currently.
+It expects audio input at 48khz and outputs audio at 24khz currently, so the "headset" bluetooth profile will not work until that is updated to handle 24khz input.

 To setup bluetooth devices, [Use Bluetoothctl](https://www.makeuseof.com/manage-bluetooth-linux-with-bluetoothctl/).